Stroke and Atherosclerosis (Coronary Artery Disease)

 - Monitor the quality and the quantity of fats.
 Avoid saturated fats from commercially grown red meat and trans-fatty acids found in hydrogenated fats like shortening, margarine, and commercially processed foods.
 Use refined, cold-pressed nut and seed oils such as flaxseed, olive or walnut oil.
 Seafood is recommended, as it contains Omega-3’s.

-- Eating more whole grains, fruit, vegetables, nuts, seeds, and legumes may help protect the heart.
+- Eating more, fruit, vegetables, nuts, seeds, and legumes may help protect the heart.

 - The risk of eating too much refined sugar is equal to the risk of eating a high-fat diet.